Content marketing is simple: It’s online material – like blogs, social media, videos, podcasts – that get people aware of your firm. That’s it.

 Distribution and promotion are two different things.
 Distribution involves the process of sending your content out into channels such as social media and email to share with others.
 Promotion involves the paid elements of your strategy such as putting some cash into a Facebook ad.

 To distribute your content, you have many different options.
 When choosing which option works best, consider things from your client persona’s point of view: where do they hang out online?

 - Social media.
 Every solid content marketing strategy involves social media.
 A simple link to your new blog post with an interesting tidbit attached to draw attention works wonders for distribution.
 Facebook, Twitter, and LinkedIn are all great options for law firm content marketing.
 Don’t forget to get visual with Pinterest and Instagram.

 - Email.
-You absolutely must have an email list.
+An email list is a great tool for those clients who don’t do social media or have clogged feeds.
 Email lists are one of the most valuable assets to your law firm.
 An email list is an earned and owned audience whereas social media can change or even disappear at any time.
 If you don’t have a list, start building one.
 There are several tools that you can use for free to get started.

 - Online forums.
 Answer questions on Quora or remain active on Reddit to help answer potential client questions.
 This alone can generate traffic back to your website from consumers wanting to know more about you.